-With some recent questions surrounding the NLI signing period, I wanted to do a comparison of the difference between a verbal commitment and actually signing your NLI.
+I wanted to do a comparison of the difference between a verbal commitment and when you actually sign your NLI.

-A verbal agreement is not legally binding, however, the NLI legally binds a student-athlete (SA) to attend that institution for one academic year in exchange for athletic aid.
+A verbal commitment is just a verbal agreement which is not legally binding, however, the NLI legally binds a student-athlete (SA) to attend that institution for one academic year in exchange for receiving athletic aid.

-While a verbal commitment can be made at any time after communication begins on June 15th prior to junior year, the SA can only sign the NLI during the designated signing period starting in November of the SA’s senior year.
+While a verbal commitment can be made once communication begins on June 15th prior to junior year, the SA can only sign the NLI when the signing period begins in November of their senior year.

 A verbal commitment is an agreement between an SA and the current coach.
 The NLI is an agreement between the SA and the institution.